-“Yep.”
-Kiyro stated proudly.
-He smirked towards his brother in a know-it-all smile.
+“Yep,” Kiyro stated proudly.
+He smirked at his brother in a know-it-all smile.

-Kyle rolled his eyes, and went back to doing his homework.
-Their mother finally came out from the kitchen, bringing out a large bake cookies in a plate.
+Kyle rolled his eyes and went back to doing his homework.
+Their mother finally came out from the kitchen, bringing out a large baked cookie on a plate.
 She walked over and placed them next to her sons.

 “Good.
-Kyle push your book aside.
+Kyle pushes your book aside.
 You don’t want to put cookie crumbles in your workbook.”

 “Yes, mom.”
 Kyle listened and closed his book.